THE KURT SCHORK LOCAL REPORTER AWARD

 The Local Reporter Award recognises the often-overlooked work of journalists in developing nations, or countries in transition, who write about events in their homeland.

 The Local Reporter Award winner will receive a cash prize of $5,000.
-The deadline for entries is midnight (GMT) on Tuesday, May 31 2023.
+The entry deadline has been extended by two weeks to midnight (BST) Wednesday, June 14.
 Judges will look for journalistic excellence in applicants’ submissions and evidence of determination and courage in obtaining their stories.

 2023 submission criteria

 - Entrants to the Local Reporter Award must submit three articles each.

 - The submitted articles must have been published between June 1, 2022 and May 31, 2023.

 - Accepted media: any print-based medium, such as newspapers and magazines, or established online publications.
 Blogs, personal websites and social media pages or channels are not accepted.

 - Articles can encompass war reporting, human rights issues, cross-border troubles, corruption or other controversial matters impacting on people’s lives.
 Judges will be looking for professionalism, high journalistic standards, and evidence of dedication and courage in obtaining the story.

 - Because of problems with scanned entries and failed links in previous years, we require that each article be provided as a text file – MS Word (.doc or .docx) or similar text format (.rtf), or a PDF of a text file.